Greater long-nosed armadillo: Ecology

 The species has been little studied by researchers and its natural history is poorly known.
 However, the Matsés people, an indigenous tribe from the upper Amazon basin, were able to tell researchers a great deal about the animals.
 This armadillo is solitary and nocturnal.
 It spends the day in a burrow dug in the bank of a gully or beside a stream on the flood plain.
 The burrow has a single entrance, a pungent, leaf-lined sleeping chamber and a long retreat tunnel, often sloppy with a little water.
 Each animal has several burrows which it occupies on different days.
 Small white flies live in association with this armadillo.
 They are present by day at the entrance of active burrows, and are more numerous when an armadillo is in residence.
 This armadillo is hunted for food by the Matsés people and is much esteemed, especially in April and May when it is at its fattest.
 It is usually caught by flooding its burrow and digging it out.
 When disturbed it makes a rumbling growl, and when attacked, growls more loudly.

 Before dusk the armadillo starts to stir.
 When it is fully dark it rushes out of the burrow and sets off along one of its paths; these run along hill tops and across foraging areas.
 The armadillo stops at intervals to hunt around for beetles and their larvae, millipedes and centipedes, digging in soft ground for earthworms, and also consuming fallen fruit.
 It is very fond of the fruits of the Oenocarpus bataua palm, and also eats the ants that climb on these fruits, as well as any other invertebrates it may chance upon.
 It may swim across streams and wallow in mud holes.
 When dawn is approaching it finds its path and follows it to one of its burrows.
 Here it gathers some leaf litter to add to its resting chamber and retires underground.
 It moves around, compressing its bed for a while before settling down.
 It sometimes emerges from its burrow by day during heavy rain.

 Mating may take place when two animals encounter each other at night.
 The female usually has two offspring which are born in the burrow, and follow her around when they are old enough to do so.
 When out at night, jaguars (Panthera onca) and pumas (Puma concolor) are the greatest danger to the armadillo.
-When it crosses streams, the armadillo may be seized by a black caiman (Melanosuchus niger) or an anaconda (Eunectes murinus).
+When it crosses streams, the armadillo may be seized by a black caiman (Melanosuchus niger) or a green anaconda (Eunectes murinus).
 It can also be killed by tayras (Eira barbara) when several hunt together.
 During the day, bush dogs (Speothos venaticus) sometimes enter the burrow and pull the armadillo out, eating it beside the entrance.